 FREEBS!
 Put down the paper bags you're breathing into and listen up!
 I know rumors are FLYING about the Walmart price-matching policy and whether it's ending or not.
-Have no fear, Freebs, Mama J did a video answering all your questions and giving you the full scoop!
+Have no fear, Freebs, Mama J is answering all your questions and giving you the full scoop!

 No clue what price-matching is?
 Let me enlighten you, grasshopper.